 2012-2016 Frank “Weston” Speer (B.S.
 Biology, 2016, U. of Oklahoma; UROP award winner)

 Weston’s research project involved the study of the aquatic crustacean (brine shrimp) Artemia franciscana, a prominent model organism.
 With the aid of international colleagues, he obtained A. franciscana populations from several different countries.
 His project aimed to determine the optimal hatching cues for these populations.
 Additionally, he engineered a novel hatchery system that could be applied to an array of aquatic organisms.
 The results of his independent study research were recently published in the journal Hydrobiologia.
-Currently, he is conducting nuclear imaging research in the Oklahoma City area.
-In August 2018, he will begin medical school at Oklahoma State University (OSU)-Tulsa.
+In August 2018, Weston started medical school at Oklahoma State University (OSU)-Tulsa.

 2011-13 Jeff Medders (B.S., U. of Oklahoma)